 Stay connected even when the power is out

-In addition, moving your modem to a different address may delay first responders if you call 911 and is prohibited by your Time Warner Cable agreement.
-To establish service at a new address, please call Time Warner Cable at 1-800-TW-CABLE.
+In addition, moving your modem to a different address may delay first responders if you call 911 and is prohibited by your Spectrum agreement.
+To establish service at a new address, please call Spectrum at 1-855-70-SPECTRUM.

-To allow your modem to operate in the event of a power outage, you may purchase a battery for your modem directly from TWC.
+To allow your modem to operate in the event of a power outage, you may purchase a battery for your modem directly from Spectrum.
 The battery will provide at least 8 hours of standby time for your modem and comes with a one-year warranty.
-Easy self-installation instructions will be included with the battery or TWC can install it for you at an additional charge.
+Easy self-installation instructions will be included with the battery or Spectrum can install it for you at an additional charge.

-If your battery is no longer keeping a charge, you can purchase a replacement from TWC or from the modem’s manufacturer.
-If you purchase your battery from TWC and it is defective, TWC will replace it for up to one year from the date of purchase.
+If your battery is no longer keeping a charge, you can purchase a replacement from Spectrum or from the modem’s manufacturer.
+If you purchase your battery from Spectrum and it is defective, Spectrum will replace it for up to one year from the date of purchase.

 There are several steps you can take to prepare for a power outage in your home, which may help you maintain phone service: